For Immediate Assistance

 Who’s Eligible to Receive the COVID-19 Vaccine in New York?

-New York State recently announced a new expansion of COVID-19 vaccine eligibility, which means you and your loved ones could be eligible for the shot or will be soon.
+New York State recently announced a new expansion of COVID-19 vaccine eligibility, which means you and your loved ones could be eligible for the shot.
 Here’s a quick look at the updates.
-For a full eligibility list, click here.

 New York residents ages 16 and older